Flat Foot Surgery

-After the healing process and physical therapy, you should be able to return to an lifestyle of walking, driving and biking.
+After the healing process and physical therapy, you should be able to return to a lifestyle of walking, driving, and biking.
 However, more strenuous activities like running and jumping may still cause some pain.
-Consult a best NYC podiatrist Dr. Sophia Solomon before you undertake any strenuous activity following your flat foot surgery.
+Consult our best NYC podiatrist before you undertake any strenuous activity following your flat foot surgery.